Updated and corrected, July 24, 2022

-I’m sixty-four years old, and there has never been a moment when you were not in my life.
+I’m sixty-five years old, and there has never been a moment when you were not in my life.

 Mom and Dad talked about you before I was born, deciding to have me baptized by an Episcopal priest.
 They wanted me to grow up with good morals and love you, so they decided putting water on my forehead and having a priest recite religious words over me was the way to ensure my moral Christian future.